thought-machine/please/docs/codelabs/python_intro.md

   plz-out/gen/src/greetings/greetings.py
 ```

-Here we can see that the output of a python_library rule is a `.py` file which is stored in
+Here we can see that the output of a `python_library` rule is a `.py` file which is stored in
 `plz-out/gen/src/greetings/greetings.py`.

-We have also provided a `visibilty` list to this rule.
+We have also provided a `visibility` list to this rule.
 This is used to control where this `python_library()` rule can be
 used within our project.
 In this case, any rule under `src`, denoted by the `...` syntax.

-NB: This syntax can also be used on the command line e.g. `plz build //src/...`
+NB: This syntax can also be used on the command line, e.g. `plz build //src/...`.

-### A note about python_binary()
+### A note about `python_binary()`
-If you're used to python, one thing that might trip you up is how we package python.
+If you're used to Python, one thing that might trip you up is how we package Python.
 The `python_binary()` rule outputs
 something called a `pex`.
 This is very similar to the concept of a `.jar` file from the java world.
-All the python files
+All the Python files
-relating to that build target are zipped up into a self-executable .pex file.
+relating to that build target are zipped up into a self-executable `.pex` file.
 This makes deploying and distributing
-python simple as there's only one file to distribute.
+Python simple as there's only one file to distribute.

 Check it out:
 ```